garimaj2108/Data-Viz-Final-Project/README.md

 **What's good about this Visualization:**

-* This visualization compares the salary of different job profiles against the area in sq ft., It helps in determining the sq ft. one can buy based on the job profiles and salaries across all the three cities
+* This visualization compares the salary of different job profiles against the area in sq ft., It helps in determining the sq. ft. one can buy based on the job profiles and salaries across all the three cities
 *  The visual has dual axis to better represent the data to viz ratio as it gives more information in a single visual
 *  The dots show salaries in different cities and the amount of area in sq ft a person working in that job category can buy

 **What's bad about this Visual:**

 * Having dual axis in a visual can be confusing and misleading
-* The Audience will have to manually compare the salary and sq ft. area to comprehend the differences across the 3 cities
+* The Audience will have to manually compare the salary and sq. ft. area to comprehend the differences across the 3 cities
-* The audience prefer direct comparison of SF premium with other two cities in order to understand the difference
+* The audience prefer a direct comparison of SF premium with other two cities in order to understand the difference
 ******************************************************************************************************************************

 **Visualization 4:**